Skip to content

 There is chaos in the Cultural Basic Infrastructure grant application process.
 Therefore, we leave you to read the email.

-That government distrust of citizens in the Netherlands has reached bizarre proportions is proven by the hassle with benefits at the tax office and the state of affairs at the UWV.
+That in the Netherlands the government's distrust of citizens has reached bizarre proportions is proven by the hassle with benefits at the tax office and the state of affairs at the UWV.
 Or your average housing landlord where you want to report a leaky tap.
 Thanks to a politics influenced by false entrepreneurialism and rabid populism that treats citizens as fraudsters...

 Matthijs goes to Saturday night.
 That, of course, is the end of VPRO's Mondo (update: or not?).